JGoodwillieV/GoodSwim/PRACTICE_FEATURE_SUMMARY.md

 ## Overview

-The Practice Feature (MVP - Phase 1) is a comprehensive practice planning system for swim coaches, integrated into the StormTracker application.
+The Practice Feature (MVP - Phase 1) is a comprehensive practice planning system for swim coaches, integrated into the GoodSwim application.

 ---